santino79/ah-hylia/src/posts/interview-jesse-pisel/index.md

 ---
-title: Interview with Jesse Pisel
+title: Q&A with...
+Jesse Pisel
 excerpt: Geo-Data Scientist
 date: 2019-03-17
 featured_image: /images/content/jesse_pisel.jpg
 image_caption:
 tags:
-     - data
-     - interview
+     - interviews
 ---
 _One of my favourite parts of doing the **Analysts Assemble** series is getting to find out more about data worlds that I would never ordinarily know exist.
 And this interview with **Jesse Pisel** is an excellent example of that.
 Jesse analyzes data in the geology and geospatial tech world and caught my eye with a series of geology-based data visualizations on Twitter.
 Let&#8217;s get into Jesse&#8217;s story in a little more detail._